How much is corporation tax in Germany? Rates, scope and legal basis

 Limitation and exemption from corporation tax

-• Unlimited corporation tax liability, which applies to all worldwide income (§ 1 KStG)
+• Unlimited corporation tax liability: applies to all worldwide income (§ 1 KStG).

-• Exemption from corporation tax (§ 5 KStG)
+• Exemption from corporation tax: applies to specific legal forms or purposes (§ 5 KStG).

 When is a corporation liable for corporation tax?

-Corporations such as GmbHs are liable for corporation tax even before they are entered in the Handelsregister (commercial register), i.e. before they are legally formed.
-In the period between the resolution to set up the company and its registration in the commercial register, every corporation exists as a pre-corporation and has the status of in Gründung (in formation).
+Corporations such as GmbHs are liable for corporation tax even before they are entered in the commercial register.
+In the period between the application for the commercial register by the notary and the company’s registration, every corporation has the status: in formation 💬in Gründung .
 The pre-corporation is treated as a single entity with the resulting corporation.
-As a result, the liability for corporate income tax begins with the formation of the pre-corporation, i.e. from the notarisation.
+As a result, the liability for corporation tax begins with the formation of the pre-corporation, i.e. from the notarisation.

 What is the corporate tax rate?

-The Steuersatz (tax rate) is 15% nationwide and is calculated on distributed and undistributed profits.
+The corporation tax rate is 15% nationwide and is calculated on distributed and undistributed profits.
 The tax base is the profit made by the company or corporation during the financial year.

-Since corporations have to prepare a Bilanz (balance sheet) including a profit and loss account, the profit shown in the balance sheet is the basis for calculating the KSt.
+Since corporations have to prepare a balance sheet including a profit and loss account, the profit shown in the balance sheet is the basis for calculating the corporate tax.
 However, the taxable income may differ from this.

 How is taxable income calculated?

-The calculating corporation tax is based on the Handelsbilanz (commercial balance sheet).
+The calculating corporation tax is based on the commercial balance sheet.
 From this, the corporation tax is determined by means of various tax adjustments.

-Tip: It’s enough to record the differences between handelsrechtlicher Gewinn (profit under commercial law) and steuerrechtlicher Gewinn (profit under tax law) outside the commercial balance sheet.
+Tip: It’s enough to record the differences between (profit under commercial law and profit under tax law outside the commercial balance sheet.
 It is not necessary to prepare a separate tax balance sheet.

 Dividends and gains from the sale of shares in other companies are only taxed at a flat rate of 5%.
-Dividends from Streubesitz (free-float) holdings (less than 10%) are exempt.
+Dividends from free-float holdings (less than 10%) are exempt.

-The deduction of Zinsaufwendungen (interest expenses) is limited by the interest cap – this limits the deductibility of interest expense as a business expense.
+The deduction of interest expenses is limited by the interest cap–this limits the deductability of interest expense as a business expense.

 Transfer of shares

-When Anteile (shares) in a corporation are transferred, any tax loss carry-forwards are lost either proportionally (transfer of more than 25% of the shares within five years) or completely (transfer of more than 50% of the shares).
+When shares in a corporation are transferred, any tax loss carry-forwards are lost either proportionally (transfer of more than 25% of the shares within five years) or completely (transfer of more than 50% of the shares).

-The Teileinkünfteverfahren (partial income procedure), or TEV for short, concerns the taxation of income from shareholdings in corporations in Germany.
+The partial income procedure 💬Teileinkünfteverfahren (TEV) concerns the taxation of income from shareholdings in corporations in Germany.
 Shareholders can opt for the TEV as an alternative to regular taxation through capital gains tax.
 This is how the partial income system works:

 Yes, but with restrictions.
-Certain landwirtschaftliche Genossenschaften (agricultural cooperatives) and Vereine (associations) can claim an allowance of €15,000.
+Certain agricultural cooperatives and associations can claim an allowance of €15,000.
 Associations that don’t distribute profits can claim an allowance of €5,000.
 However, this cannot be higher than the corporation’s profit, and the allowance deduction cannot result in a loss.

 How do losses affect corporation tax?

 Under certain conditions, corporations can offset their losses against their profits.
 For example, if you make a loss with your GmbH, the GmbH can use it as a loss carry-forward or loss carry-back.
 In this way, you can reduce your profits and thus your tax burden in another (later or earlier) tax period.
-Only 60% of losses can be deducted from a Sockelbetrag (base/basic amount) of one million euros.
-The basis for loss deduction is regulated in § 10 EStG.
+Only 60% of losses can be deducted from a base/basic amount of one million euros (§ 10 EStG).

-If Verlustvorträge (loss carryforwards) and Verlustrückträge (loss carryback) coincide in the same assessment period, the loss carryforwards are deducted from the profit first and then the loss carrybacks.
+If loss carryforwards and loss carrybacks coincide in the same assessment period, the loss carryforwards are deducted from the profit first and then the loss carrybacks.
 A loss carryback is limited to one year.
 This means that losses can only be carried back to the previous tax year.
 They are offset against profits in that period when they are claimed.
 Losses can be carried forward to future assessment periods for an unlimited period of time.

 How much tax do companies have to pay in Germany?

-Körperschaftsteuer (corporation tax) is only one component of company taxation.
-The UG, GmbH and AG also pay Gewerbesteuer (trade tax) and Solidaritätszuschlag (solidarity tax).
+Corporation tax is only one component of company taxation.
+The UG, GmbH and AG also pay trade tax and solidarity tax.
 This means that their profits are taxed at a total rate of just under 30%.
 Here is an example:

 Total taxation of the profits of limited liability companies in Germany